 Rules and practices designed to protect the health of cast and crew alike are going to create necessary changes to production procedures across the board.
 From working with children, to best practices in renting studio space, to basic permitting, and even post-production workflows, no facet of filmmaking is likely to be unaffected in the new normal.

 But what is the “new normal”?
 What does it look like?

 The Alliance of Motion Picture and Television Producers has been working hard to define exactly that with the recent release of an industry white paper containing comprehensive guidelines for maximizing safety and minimizing risk related to COVID-19.

 It’s an excellent starting point, but, as always, production regulations can vary dramatically according to state and local regulations.

 That’s why, in this post, we’re diving into a state-by-state list of all available COVID-19 production guidelines.

-If your desired state is not on the below list, check directly with local officials to determine whether film permitting is proceeding under any restrictions (or at all).
+Check directly with local officials to determine whether film permitting is proceeding under any restrictions at this time.

 Alaska has yet to release any state-specific guidelines for resuming production, but the Alaska Arts and Culture Foundation and the Alaska State Council on the Arts is providing a website for information and resources related to the COVID-19 outbreak in Alaska.